 Condition Report.
-The process began with the release of a new condition report to inform that management plan update process.
+The process began with the release of a new condition report to inform the management plan update process.

 Notice of Intent.
-Publication in the Federal Register of a notice of intent (NOI) announces the start of the management plan review process.
-The notice of intent, published on February 7, 2020, provides information about public scoping meetings and opens a public scoping comment period that extends through April 10, 2020.
+Publication in the Federal Register of a Notice of Intent (NOI) announced the start of the management plan review process.
+The Notice of Intent, published on February 7, 2020, provided information about public scoping meetings and opened a 45 day public scoping comment period that extended through April 10, 2020.

 Public Scoping.
-Public scoping meetings will be held in Boston, Gloucester, and Buzzards Bay, Massachusetts.
-These meetings will provide the public with an opportunity to learn about the sanctuary and to suggest issues and strategies to be included within the scope of sanctuary management considerations and priorities over the next five to 10 years.
-Comments will be recorded at the meetings, and may also be submitted in writing.
-The public comment period will extend from February 7 through April 10, 2020.
+Public scoping meetings were scheduled to be held in Boston, Gloucester, and Buzzards Bay, Massachusetts; however they were canceled due to the pandemic, and one virtual meeting was held on March 31, 2021.
+This meeting provided the public with an opportunity to learn about the sanctuary and to suggest issues and strategies to be included within the scope of sanctuary management considerations and priorities over the next 5 to 10 years.
+Comments were recorded at the meetings, and were also submitted in writing.
+The public comment period was extended from February 7 through April 10, 2020.

 Issue Identification and Action Plan Development.
-After the public scoping period, sanctuary staff will review all comments and work with the sanctuary advisory council and subject matter experts to identify and prioritize issues to be addressed in the management plan.
-Tailored action plans will be developed to address these priority issues, and will form the foundation of a draft management plan.
+After the public scoping period, sanctuary staff reviewed all comments and worked with the sanctuary advisory council and subject matter experts to identify and prioritize issues to be addressed in the management plan.
+Tailored action plans were developed to address these priority issues, and form the foundation of a draft management plan.

 Draft Environmental Review and Draft Management Plan.
-A draft management plan will be prepared, which will contain a series of action plans to address resource protection and general management of the sanctuary.
-Accompanying the draft management plan will be an environmental analysis of the activities proposed with the plan.
-This will be guided by the National Environmental Policy Act and take the form of a draft environmental assessment (DEA) or draft environmental impact statement (DEIS).
-In addition, if sanctuary regulatory changes are proposed, a proposed rule will be developed.
+This Draft Management Plan contains a series of action plans to address resource protection and general management of the sanctuary.
+Accompanying the Draft Management Plan is an environmental assessment of the activities proposed within the plan, as required by the National Environmental Policy Act.

 Public Review and Comment.
-The draft management plan, DEA, or DEIS, and proposed rule (if needed for any regulatory changes) will then be released for public review and comment, and public hearings will be held to invite commenting.
-After the close of the public comment period, sanctuary staff will review comments and make any necessary changes to plans and environmental analyses.
+The Draft Management Plan and Environmental Assessment are being released for public review and comment, and virtual public meetings will be held on January 11 and 12, 2022, to invite public comment.
+After the close of the public comment period, sanctuary staff will review comments and make any necessary changes to action plans and environmental assessment.

-Members of the public may submit comments during the scoping period by any of the following methods:
+Members of the public may submit comments during the public comment period by any of the following methods:

-Comments sent by any other method or to any other address or individual, or received after the end of the comment period, may not be considered by NOAA.
+Comments sent by any other method, to any other address or individual, or received after the end of the comment period, may not be considered by NOAA.
 All comments received are a part of the public record and will generally be posted for public viewing on www.regulations.gov without change.
 All personal identifying information (e.g., name, address, etc.), confidential business information, or otherwise sensitive information submitted voluntarily by the sender will be publicly accessible.
-NOAA will accept anonymous comments (enter "N/A" in the required fields if you wish to remain anonymous).
+NOAA will accept anonymous comments (enter ‘‘N/ A’’ in the required fields if you wish to remain anonymous).